Traveling to Chengdu with Children: More than Giant Pandas!!!

 The Wolong Nature PreserveThe Wolong Center used to be one of the more popular places to see Pandas.
 It is located 90 miles northwest of Chengdu but was severely affected by the May 2008 Earthquake and is currently closed for restoration.
 Most of the Giant Pandas were relocated to Bi Feng Xia and some to the Chengdu Breeding Center.

-Check out these short panda movies contributed by recent visitors, including the Panda Kindergarten and the Research and Breeding Centers, watch these adorable creatures playing, sliding down the slides and at feeding time!
+Also, you can check out these short panda movies contributed by recent visitors, including the Panda Kindergarten and the Research and Breeding Centers, watch these adorable creatures playing, sliding down the slides and at feeding time!

-Most Popular Panda Chengdu Tours
+Most Popular Panda Tours from Chengdu

 More Chengdu Tours here.